 I have written about how we can’t throw out the Old Testament and accept the New Testament in its place, as modern sensibilities might suggest.
 (See, for instance, Jesus and the “Old Testament God”) The Old Testament is the seed for the New Testament.
 Everything revealed in the New Testament was first revealed in the Old Testament.
 The Old Testament finds its fulfillment in the New Testament.

 The Bible verse of the day quoted above was prayed by David in Psalm 51.
 David expressed the desire of all of us when he asked God to have mercy on him, to “blot out” his transgressions, to wash away his iniquity and to cleanse him from his sins.
-We all have a conscience and a desire and need for the cleansing of our consciences.
+We all have a conscience.

-We do have the capacity to ignore our consciences and to deny that desire for forgiveness.
-If we do that too often and too long, our consciences become callous and dull; the desire for forgiveness diminishes; and we no longer have the sensitivity God built into us that drive us toward Him.
-Psychology tells us that we all have that conscience, but we do have choice in how we respond to it.
+At the same time, we have the capacity to ignore our consciences and to deny that desire for cleansing and redemption.
+If we do that too often and too long, our consciences become callous and dull; the desire for redemption diminishes; and we no longer have the sensitivity God built into us that drives us toward Him.

 C S Lewis talks about how our desires and our needs have a correlative reality in something that fulfills those desires and needs.
-He observes that we hunger, and there is food to meet that hunger; we thirst, and there is water to quench that thirst; we have sexual desires, and there is conjugal love we have with another person that fulfills that desire… at least temporarily.
+He observes that we hunger, and there is food to meet that hunger; we thirst, and there is water to quench that thirst; we have sexual desires, and there is conjugal love we have with another person that fulfills that desire.

-The ancient writer of Ecclesiastes was, perhaps, thinking along these same lines when he said that God put eternity into our hearts, yet not so much that we know very much about it. (“He has made everything beautiful in its time.
-He has also set eternity in the human heart; yet no one can fathom what God has done from beginning to end.”
-Ecclesiastes 3:11 NIV)
+The ancient writer of Ecclesiastes was, perhaps, thinking along these same lines when he said that God put eternity into our hearts, yet not so much that we know very much about it:

 I think of these things that CS Lewis says as I read the verse of the day today.
 David’s cry to God for mercy, to be washed and cleansed from his sins is as fundamental a longing as any desire that human beings have.

 The reality is fulfilled in the person of Jesus Christ.
 A real person who existed in history, who walked the Earth in a particular time and place, performed miracles, said extraordinary things and died a most public and humiliating death.
-Yet, he turned history on its head – so much that our modern calendar, another two thousand years later, is dated from his life.
+Yet, he turned history on its head – so much that our modern calendar, another two thousand years later, is dated in relation to his life.

-“For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, 5 and that he appeared to Cephas, then to the twelve.
+“For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers at one time, most of whom are still alive, though some have fallen asleep.
 Then he appeared to James, then to all the apostles.
-8 Last of all, as to one untimely born, he appeared also to me.”
-(From the Apostle Paul’s first letter to the Corinthians, which has gained provenance from even the most skeptical of historians (1 Cor.
-15:3-8))
+Last of all, as to one untimely born, he appeared also to me.”
+(1 Cor.
+15:3-8)

-David, the man who wrote Psalm 51, lived around the turn of the first millennia BC (1000 BC).
+David, who wrote Psalm 51, lived around the turn of the first millennia BC (1000 BC).
 Jesus was born one thousand years later.
-Why did it take so long if it is all the product of the imagination of men?
-Why wasn’t it easier than that?

 Of course, a skeptic might say, “What took God so long?”